-Since we have seen first-hand the way Goslings energizes parents, inspires them and encourages them to engage in early literacy building behaviors, we hope to expand Goslings in new locations.
-Training parents to use purposeful play in appropriate ways with their medically fragile infants provides comfort to the parent, promotes familial bonding, and provides parents with a sense of empowerment and engagement with their fragile infants.
-As Goslings was only possible because of the ongoing collaboration between MGOL, PDCM, UMCH-NICU, UMBC and PNC Grow Up Great®, we hope to continue pairing NICUs, community providers (e.g., children's museums, libraries), researchers, and funding partners to deliver Goslings and to continue to evaluate its short and long-term impact on developmental outcomes for medically fragile infants in the NICU.
+Since we have seen firsthand the way Goslings energizes parents, inspires them, and encourages them to engage in early literacy building behaviors, we hope to expand Goslings in new locations.
+Training parents to use purposeful play in appropriate ways with their medically fragile infants provides comfort to the parent, promotes familial bonding, and provides parents with a sense of empowerment and engagement with their children.
+As Goslings was only possible because of the ongoing collaboration between MGOL, PDCM, UMCH NICU, UMBC, and PNC Grow Up Great®, we hope to continue pairing NICUs, community providers (e.g., children's museums, libraries), researchers, and funding partners to deliver Goslings and to continue to evaluate its impact on developmental outcomes for medically fragile infants in the NICU.